Dear Balaji,

 Dear Mr. Dhingra,

-I would like to reciprocate the advice given in the last para to you as well.
-You being an HR professional (?)
-I would rather suggest you to analyse the situation as if it happened with your organization and try to find out whether the management would like the HR to invest more time and energy on such issues.
-The answer to this will satisfy you, as well.
-However, pl don't label me as an anti-employee HR professional.
-I believe, that it is the prime responsibility of each and every HR professional to do a root cause analysis to suggest a best suitable solution to the problem.
-Mr. Dingra, all your suggestions / advices are one sided only using a defensive mechanism and as such, does not seems to be helpful in resolving any issue.
-The origin of the discussion is to find out an amicable solution to the issue rather than creating a platforum for argument and counter argument to reach nowhere.
+I would like to reciprocate the advice given in the last paragraph to you as well.
+Being an HR professional, I would suggest that you analyze the situation as if it happened within your organization.
+Try to determine whether the management would prefer the HR department to invest more time and energy in addressing such issues.
+Finding the answer to this question will also satisfy you.
+However, please do not label me as an anti-employee HR professional.
+I believe that it is the primary responsibility of every HR professional to conduct a root cause analysis and suggest the best suitable solution to the problem.

 Thanks.